FIYM (EP): Performances

 Forever in Your Mind has performed tracks from FIYM throughout 2016 to promote the EP.
 On July 4, 2016, the band performed Hurricane on ABC's Good Morning America.
 Later that year, Forever in Your Mind played its first major headlining show at the iconic Roxy Theatre, performing "Enough About Me" and "Whistle" in addition to "Hurricane".
 The band also filmed a mini-series entitled "Road to the Roxy" to document their experiences leading up to the gig.
 The band joined labelmate Olivia Holt on her Rise of a Phoenix Tour as a supporting act, along with Ryland Lynch and Isac Elliot.

 Singles

-"Hurricane" was confirmed as the lead single from the EP and released on April 29, 2016.
+"Hurricane" was release as the only single from the EP on April 29, 2016.
 The music video, which shows the boys throwing a party in an abandoned house in the desert during a storm, was released on May 7.

-"Enough About Me" was released as the second single on June 30, 2016, the same day as the music video release.
+"Enough About Me" premiered a music video the day prior to the EP's release on June 30, 2016.
 The video features a battle between the boys and three girls in a high school, in which both sides trade dares for one another to perform.

-"Compass" was released on December 30, 2016, as the final single from FIYM.
-Its accompanying music video, which shows the boys walking along a trail up a mountain while singing, was released on the same day.
+"Compass" music video was released on December 30, 2016, as the final visual premiere for FIYM.
+The video shows the boys walking along a trail up a mountain while singing.